 People often come to Montreat for a conference or an organized retreat, and while these are great reasons to make the trip, there is something to be said for coming to the mountains with no agenda.
-Spending time in Montreat can be beneficial to all of us, especially during these days of worry and uncertainty.
-Taking a break, if only for a few days, from our chaotic lives can provide much needed time to commune with our Creator and rest the soul.
-In anticipation of re-welcoming guests, our staff has been working diligently to prepare, and we are committed to providing you with a safe and comfortable experience, along with our customary outrageous hospitality, during this “new normal” setting.
+Spending time in Montreat can be beneficial to all of us, and taking a break, if only for a few days, from our chaotic lives can provide much needed time to commune with our Creator and rest the soul.

 1. Hike the Trails

 Montreat Conference Center is surrounded by approximately 2,500 acres of protected wilderness.
 There are more than 20 trails in Montreat, stretching almost 30 miles.
 The trails range in length and skill level.
 Pick up some of our safety rules and tips here.